10 portfolio data sources every effective PMO needs to know

 Attribution is genuinely hard.
 And if you wait until project closure to figure it out, you've already lost the ability to measure it properly.

 The answer is structured experimentation: controlled pilots, phased rollouts, A/B implementations across regions or business units.
 These create the baseline and control group comparisons you need to isolate cause from coincidence.
+Again this is not data that can be "pulled" and you need to ensure your analytical support is involved from the outset to help design a measurable delivery.

 👉 Go Deeper: Benefits Management Ultimate Guide

 ✅ 8.
-Unstructured-to-Structured: Using AI to Unlock PMO Data
+Unstructured-to-Structured: AI and Messy Data

 Your organisation is generating enormous amounts of unstructured data - meeting minutes, emails, project notes, stakeholder conversations.
 Right now, most of it lives in inboxes and shared drives, invisible to portfolio-level decision-making.